NickeloyLM10/Nodejs_fs/README.md

 # Nodejs_fs

 Goal
 The goal of this project is to be able to convert huge JSON-based log files into columnar files.
-Performance is of the utmost importance, and in the future, we may want to use this tool to accept streaming logs and write them to columnar files.
-What this implies is that the conversion to columnar files should be performed in single pass.
+The conversion to columnar files should be performed in single pass.
 The size of JSON log file will range between 4GB to 48GB (sample log files of different sizes).

 ----------------------------------------------------------------------------------------------------------------------------------